AndreHaueisen/flushbar/README.md

 Use this package if you need more customization when notifying your user.
 For Android developers, it is made to substitute toasts and snackbars.

-Although they look like each other, they work very differently.
-See the examples bellow.
 See the [install instructions](https://pub.dartlang.org/packages/flushbar#-installing-tab-).

 This is a flutter widget inspired by [Flashbar](https://github.com/aritraroy/Flashbar).